 As a democratically elected Member, I have had my share of social media attacks on the run-up to election.
 Unfounded or grossly exaggerated tales, media spin—you name it, I have seen it.
 I accept it because there is a reason people say politics is a dirty game, and no family member is safe from the mud-slinging, but when I read the stories of the so-called elections in Uganda, my skin crawled.
 When I realised that the UK Government have no way to be certain that UK relief funding is not being spent on training forces that go on to arrest and torture elected Ugandan MPs, my skin crawled some more and I must admit I questioned our ongoing support of Uganda.

-As of March 2018, contributions to the global goals and other Government commitments in have achieved 248,000 children under 5, women and adolescent girls being reached through nutrition-related interventions; 572,000 additional women and girls provided with modern methods of family planning; 56,000 children supported to gain a decent education; and 130,000 people given sustainable access to clean water and/or sanitation.
+As of March 2018, contributions to the global goals and other Government commitments have achieved 248,000 children under 5, women and adolescent girls being reached through nutrition-related interventions; 572,000 additional women and girls being provided with modern methods of family planning; 56,000 children being supported to gain a decent education; and 130,000 people being given sustainable access to clean water and/or sanitation.
 That is right and proper, but a Department for International Development report outlined that only 25% of projected aid to Uganda goes to humanitarian projects.
 It is clear that a huge amount of aid goes elsewhere, which raises questions.
 We in this House have every right to ask those questions and to seek the answers.
 How much of the money is used for the training of troops and officers?
 How do we justify training a military that seems to do simply what the President demands, without any evidential base?
 That is completely incredulous and unacceptable.
 How can we, as a true democracy, turn a blind eye to the absolute desecration of democracy, and support a Government who allow—indeed, carry out—abuse and beatings of elected representatives for opposing the Government?